 In the state of Pennsylvania, a first-time offense, depending on the situation and severity of the case, is typically charged as a misdemeanor if the individual is not waived and released.
 The court and judge will decide based on record history.

 - Class A: potential of a 12+ month jail sentence/up to a $5,000 fine

 - Class B: potential of 6-9 month jail sentence/up to a $1,000 fine

 - Class C: potential of 3-5 months jail sentence/up to a $1,000 fine

 For cases that receive a higher charge and have the potential to be re-classified as a felony, posting bail may be difficult if the charge is not reduced to a misdemeanor by the judge and court.
 Having the charge dropped and being able to post a misdemeanor bail all depends on your criminal history and circumstance of your arrest.

 Don’t Wait Till It’s Too Late – Post Bail With Help From Bail Shop, LLC

 The risk of being charged with a misdemeanor is not something to take lightly – serious consequences and the potential for a higher classification of a misdemeanor charge is very possible.
-Contact us today at 888-224-5711 to let the bail bondsmen help with misdemeanor bail bonds in Lebanon, PA.
+Contact us today at 888-224-5711 to let the bail bondsmen help with misdemeanor bail bonds in Lebanon and Reading, PA.